Discover more at Mottistone Gardens and Estate

 Find out when Mottistone Gardens and Estate is open, how to get here, the things to see and do and more.

-Mottistone Gardens are a magical place for little ones to explore and we've lots of ways to keep them entertained.
-In the sheltered valley, mini explorers can discover the wonders of nature as they burn off some energy making dens in the Wild Woods, or try some ’50 things to do before you’re 11¾’ activities.
+Mottistone Gardens are a magical place for little ones to explore, with plenty of ways to keep them entertained.
+In the sheltered valley, mini explorers can discover the wonders of nature and burn off some energy as they try to find Red the squirrel and her 8 friends.
 We've ever-changing trails too, that mean visiting in any season brings something new to discover.

 The grass lawns of the orchard provide a safe and secure environment for little ones to run around in.
 Here they can fly a kite, roll down the hill or kick off their shoes and feel the grass tickle their toes.